By Dr Peter Chee, Dr William J. Rothwell and Aaron Ngui

-We are truly living in volatile times where scenarios can change at a moment’s notice; Where situations are in flux and uncertain; Where things can be both chaotic and complex; and Where signals and information can sometimes be ambiguous.
+The times now show we are truly living in volatile times where scenarios can change at a moment’s notice; Where situations are in ﬂux and uncertain; Where things can be both chaotic and complex; and Where signals and information can sometimes be ambiguous.

 In rising above the tide, leaders would want to engage their resourcefulness and creativity to innovatively develop new solutions.
 You enable yourself to do so by leveraging on the 5Fs of Focus, Fast, Flexible, Fearless and Fun.
-These five pillars empower you to move decisively so you can flourish in whatever circumstances you are in.
+These five pillars empower you to move decisively so you can build resilience to flourish in whatever circumstances you are in.

 Being focused is not only just about being in a state of mind.
 You would not want to focus your energies on the wrong thing after all.
 Focusing means prioritizing what is important and concentrating on vital projects or tasks which brings in the desired results.
 Ask yourself, “What is the most urgent and impactful task I need to ﬁnish doing today?”.
 The focus then is on tasks and projects with a profound impact and consequence in the near to mid-term future.
 Focus your energy on successfully completing that task before moving on to the next.